mcb-silverlining/blog/content/posts/cesm2.md

       DeletionPolicy: Delete
 ```

+Double check that the max number of compute nodes requested in the yaml config file (MaxCount) are within your AWS account limits.
+The cluster will fail if the hpc6a account limits are exceeded.

+Two shared volumes are designated to be attached to the cluster.
+The first is an Amazon EBS volume (general purpose SSD-based) which is attached at /opt/ncar and allows compute node access to CESM2 and the libraries.
+The second an Amazon FSx for Lustre volume offers /scratch space on a shared 6TB PERSISTENT 1 HDD.
+The HDD volume is performant enough for CESM2 runs while offering an excellent price point.
+CESM2 users often require large amounts of scratch space and the Amazon FSx for Lustre volume can be increased from the console in increments of 6TB.

-To complete this step, launch the modified yaml config file with ParallelCluster and wait for the cluster creation to complete, approximately 15 minutes.
+To complete this step, launch the modified yaml config file with ParallelCluster and wait for the cluster creation to complete.
+This will take approximately 15 minutes.

+AWS charges begin at this time and continue until the cluster is deleted as described below.

 ```bash
 $ pcluster create-cluster —cluster-configuration cesm.yaml —cluster-name cesm —region us-east-2